 Currently in Colorado only a juvenile conviction can be expunged.
-However, there are a number of situations in which a record could be sealed.
+However, there are a number of criminal records that can be sealed.
 Many people use the words interchangeably, but they do have different meanings.

-Seal records – this refers to a process that does not allow a person to see the record through normal channels.
-The sealed record still exists but cannot be seen without a court order to unseal the record and it can be seen by law enforcement.
+Sealing records – this refers to a process that does not allow a private person to see the record through normal channels.
+The sealed record still exists but cannot be seen without a court order to unseal the record, however it can still be seen by law enforcement.
 For example, a private employer would not be able to access the record, but the courts and law enforcement would be able to see the sealed record.

 Who Can Seal Records of Criminal Arrests in Colorado

-If a person is eligible to seal records of arrest in Colorado, all information, except identifying information is restricted from public access.
-If you are eligible to seal records in Colorado depends on what happened during the criminal process.
-Generally, if you are convicted of a crime, meaning you pled guilty or are found guilty, you may not be eligible to seal the record.
-There are exceptions such as successfully completing diversion or a deferred entry program may not be considered a conviction and thus eligible to seal the record.
+If a person is eligible to seal records of arrest in Colorado, all information except identifying information is restricted from public access.
+Whether you are eligible to seal records in Colorado depends on what happened during the criminal process.
+Generally, if you are convicted of a crime (meaning you pled guilty or are found guilty), you may not be eligible to seal the record.
+There are exceptions – such as successfully completing diversion or a deferred entry program – that may not be considered a conviction and thus eligible to seal the record.

 You may be eligible to seal records of a criminal matter if you: